piskareviv/blog_aux_ntt_1/text/main.md

 ### Arithmetic usage optimization

-Modulus are typically `30-bit` wide, and we can abuse that.
+Moduli are typically `30-bit` wide, and we can abuse that.
 For such modulus Montgomery reduction can reduce from $[0, 4 \cdot mod^2) \subset [0, 2^{32} \cdot mod) $ to $[0, 2 \cdot mod)$.
 This allows us to reduce number of `shrink`s, by storing intermediate values in interval $[0, 2 \cdot mod)$ or $[0, 4 \cdot mod)$, instead of usual $[0, mod)$.